Maria Pogee: Career

 In 1998, Pogee choreographed The Mystery of Edwing Drood, a musical at University of Nevada, Las Vegas.
-Anthony Del Valle wrote in Las Vegas CityLife Review Journal, "Quietly, magically, she not only does what the script demands with maximum grace and minimum fuss but makes one want to see more."Drood opens tonight at UNLV Panorama 30 April 1998, p9 at mypubliclibrary.com digital collections.
+Anthony Del Valle wrote in Las Vegas CityLife Review Journal, "Quietly, magically, she not only does what the script demands with maximum grace and minimum fuss but makes one want to see more."

 In 2009, Pogee represented Argentina as an international judge on four episodes of the reality television show Superstars of Dance on the NBC Network.

 Pogee has taught at Backstage Dance Studio and jazz workshops at the Liberace Center for professional dancers in Las Vegas Valley.